ManageIQ/manageiq-documentation/installing_on_vmware_vsphere/_topics/installation.md

 **Note:**

 These are the procedural steps as of the time of writing.
-For more information, consult the "Deploying an OVF or OVA Template" topic in the [VMware documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-17BEDA21-43F6-41F4-8FB2-E01D275FE9B4.html).
+For more information, consult the `Deploying an OVF or OVA Template' topic in the [VMware documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-17BEDA21-43F6-41F4-8FB2-E01D275FE9B4.html).

 Use the following procedure to upload the {{ site.data.product.title_short }} appliance OVF template from your local file system using the vSphere Client.